 Of the 1,927 GCSE qualifications sat in the Summer Term, 62% gained at least a grade 7, with 41% gaining an 8 or 9 (equivalent to A*/A).
 The most common grade awarded to a Bromsgrove pupil was a grade 8.

-In BTEC, the 52 entries saw twenty-five Distinction*s (equivalent to A* at A level) being achieved.
-The proportion of those achieving at least a Distinction is 92%.
+In BTEC, the sixty-four entries saw twenty Distinction*s (equivalent to A* at A level) being achieved and a further thirty-six Distinctions.
+The proportion of those achieving at least a Distinction is 88%.

-EPQ results are also strong.
-A large cohort of 115 entries saw just under two-thirds achieve at least an A grade.
+EPQ results were also impressive, with just under two-thirds of the sixty-one entries gaining at least an A grade.

 This summer, our IB Diploma cohort delivered an exceptional performance, achieving the highest pre-remark scores in the School’s history.
-With an average total score of 39.6 points, students demonstrated academic distinction across the board (the world average score is 30.58 points).
+With an average total score of 39.81 points, students demonstrated academic distinction across the board (the world average score is 30.58 points).
+This places Bromsgrove as the second-highest co-educational IB school in the UK.

-Of the 53 students in the cohort, thirty-one achieved 40 points or more, a benchmark reached by only 10% of students worldwide.
-Notably, four students – Bijen G, Erik P, Lina S, and Celia V – attained the perfect score of 45, a rare accomplishment achieved by fewer than 1% globally.
+Of the fifty-three students in the cohort, thirty-one achieved 40 points or more, a benchmark reached by only 10% of students worldwide.
+Notably, five students – Bijen G, Erik P, Lina S, Celia V and Jakob K – attained the perfect score of 45, a rare accomplishment achieved by fewer than 1% globally.
 An additional six students scored 44 points, underscoring this cohort’s remarkable depth of achievement.

 Across 159 Higher Level subjects, students achieved 87 grade 7s (55%) and 47 grade 6s (30%), resulting in a cumulative A*/A equivalent rate of 84%, as per UCAS conversion standards.
 This outcome firmly places the School’s results well above global averages and even surpasses post-remark figures from previous years.